digisic/digitalbank-gen-one/README.md

 # Digital Bank

 Digital Bank is a sample application that was developed for exploratory purposes to examine development frameworks and techniques.
-The application is an example online banking application with integrations into other services.
+The application is an example online digital banking application with integrations into other services.

 ## Getting Started

-This project is a Apache Maven based project.
-Using either an Eclipse IDE or an IntelliJ, import the source code as an Existing Maven Project.
+* Using either an Eclipse IDE or IntelliJ, import the source code as an Existing Maven Project.

 ## Prerequisites